-Two verses of the poem as it stands in The Five Nations had been published in Kim, 1901, the first verse as a heading to ch xii, the second verse heading ch xiii.
+Two verses of the poem as it stands in The Five Nations had been published in Kim, 1901, the first verse as a heading to ch. xii, the second verse heading ch. xiii.
 It was collected complete in Inclusive Verse, 1919, and in Definitive Verse, 1940, Sussex Edition vol. 21 also vol. 33 and the Burwash Edition vols 16 and 26.

 It was also reprinted in Songs for Youth (1924) and A Choice of Songs from theVerse of Rudyard Kipling (1925).

-The first two stanzas of this poem had already been encountered by many readers in Kim, a context where they had readily given Kipling their trust as guide in the intensely imagined world of the East.
+The first two stanzas of this poem had already been encountered by many readers in Kim, a context where they had readily given Kipling their trust as a guide in the intensely imagined world of the East.
 Here he expands the verses with their coursing rhythm, intensifying and prolonging the evocation of desire.
-In offering this extended version and placing it at the opening of this collection Kipling seems to have meant to scoop up such readers and to carry them along with him, this time in his narrower role as prophet of England and its destiny.
+In offering this extended version and placing it at the opening of this collection, Kipling seems to have meant to scoop up such readers and to carry them along with him, this time in his narrower role as prophet of England and its destiny.

 An extraordinary poem of desire is presented here and a no less extraordinary technical achievement, where the pounding energy of the sea is created through language and rhythm, only to be interrupted – by a repeated question mark- and masterfully turned against itself at the close of every verse.
-This structure means that readers are flung repeatedly against a contradiction: in speaking of the sea, the poem asks them to take pleasure in violent sound and movement but it immediately compares this pleasure with the longing for composure, for silence and stillness, as they are found in the hills.
+This structure means that readers are flung repeatedly against a contradiction: in speaking of the sea, the poem asks them to take pleasure in violent sound and movement, but it immediately compares this pleasure with the longing for composure, for silence and stillness, as they are found in the hills.

 This technique attempts to present as a single experience the longing for utter wildness and a desire for home.
 Yet for a reader who does not insist that naming the sea as ‘she’ is purely conventional, the image of a woman, perhaps a mother, hovers behind the surface of this poem.
-This woman, like the sea and also like the mother who abandoned him in Southsea is both the site of a dangerous turbulence of feeling and the object of inveterate longing.
+This woman, like the sea and also like the mother who abandoned him in Southsea is both the site of dangerous turbulence of feeling and the object of inveterate longing.
 The hills, on the other hand, present an image of the maternal body that promises peace.

 The method of the poem however is based in the most concrete and accurate observation of nautical affairs as the following notes indicate; others will find further examples.